2021 National Student Survey (NSS)

 - clear and accessible assessment results through My Student Record

-- academic advisors for all undergraduate students
+- academic advisors for all students

 - investment in the University's estate to provide excellent teaching and social spaces